GaloisInc/swanky/README.md

 MIT License

+# Contact

+You can contact the `swanky` team at `swanky@galois.com`.

 # Contributors

-- Brent Carmer <bcarmer@galois.com>
+- Brent Carmer
-- Ben Hamlin <hamlinb@galois.com>
+- Ben Hamlin
-- Alex J. Malozemoff <amaloz@galois.com>
+- Alex J. Malozemoff
-- Benoit Razet <benoit.razet@galois.com>
+- Benoit Razet
-- Marc Rosen <marc@galois.com>
+- Marc Rosen

 # Acknowledgments

-This material is based upon work supported by the ARO and DARPA under Contract No. W911NF-15-C-0227 and by DARPA and SSC Pacific under Contract No.
+This material is based upon work supported in part by ARO, SSC Pacific, IARPA and DARPA under Contract Nos.
+W911NF-15-C-0227, N66001-15-C-4070, 2019-1902070006, and HR001120C0085.
-N66001-15-C-4070.

-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the ARO, SSC Pacific, and DARPA.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the ARO, SSC Pacific, IARPA and DARPA.
+Distribution Statement ``A'' (Approved for Public Release, Distribution Unlimited).

 Copyright © 2019 Galois, Inc.